UNLV active shooter was former college professor, sources say

 Authorities gave the all-clear about 40 minutes after the first report of an active shooter.

 It wasn’t immediately clear how many of the school’s 30,000 students were on campus at the time, but McMahill said students had been gathered outside the building to eat and play games.
-If police hadn’t killed the attacker, “it could have been countless additional lives taken,” he said.
+If police hadn’t killed the attacker, “countless additional lives” could have been lost, he said.

 The Associated Press and Nexstar’s Addy Bink contributed to this report.